swiss-chris/spring-integration-progress-bar/README.md

 If you use Github Codespaces, you should already have all the necessary dependencies from the `.devcontainer/Dockerfile`.

 ## Installing the dependencies on your local machine
 You can check the `.devcontainer/Dockerfile` and install the required dependencies manually.
+Many of them are only necessary for the Selenium Test to work.

 ## To get up and running quickly
 - run `npm run build` to bundle the typescript code into `bundle.js`.
 - run the Spring Boot `Application` in your favorite IDE.
+  - If you are using Codespaces in the Browser, try opening the Codespace inside VSCode on your local machine instead.
+For some reason, Java Applications don't seem to run in GitHub Codespaces when opened in the Browser.
 - open the browser at http://localhost:8080

 ## To develop using live-reloading through webpack